ytsaurus/ytsaurus/taxi/dmp/spark/pyspark-stubs/README.rst

 Information <https://www.python.org/dev/peps/pep-0561/>`__).
 Currently
 installation script overlays existing Spark installations (``pyi`` stub files are copied next to their ``py`` counterparts in the PySpark installation directory).
-If this approach is not acceptable you can stub files to the search path manually.
+If this approach is not acceptable you can add stub files to the search path manually.

 According to `PEP